5 Basic Rules of Frugality for the Newly Frugal

 The pandemic, a job loss, sudden illness or just a realization that you need to save may have caused you to rethink your finances.
 You’ve been re-evaluating some of your purchases and your lifestyle.
 Fortunately, there are many others on the same journey.
 Many of them can share what they’ve learned along the way.

-Super Frugal vs. Just Trying to Save a Buck
+Super Frugal vs. Just Trying To Save a Buck

 There are a lot of us using the internet to find ways to tighten budgets, save for houses, send kids to college, and simply get through the week.
 Like me, you’ve probably noticed that some folks have had incredible successes.
 Their names are mentioned often; many of them have published books or appeared on radio and television.